BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Cuspidal cohomology

 In particular, it follows that there is an injective map $l$ from the Lie subalgebra of $\BPSh_{\Pi_Q}$ generated by $\bigoplus_{i\in Q_0}\BPSh_{\Pi_Q,1_i}$, and the only dimension vectors for which this morphism can fail to be an isomorphism are dimension vectors $\ee=(n,\ldots,n)$ for some $n$.

 Let $\ee$ be such a dimension vector.
 Propositions \ref{TodaProp} and \ref{affineProp} together yield

-where $X$ is the minimal resolution of the singular surface defined by $xy=z^d$, and $g=y$ is the function induced on it by $\TTr(W_0)$.
-The reduced vanishing locus $X_0=g^{-1}(0)$ is given by the exceptional chain of $d$ copies of $\mathbb{P}^1$, along with a line intersecting one of them transversally.
+where $X$ is the minimal resolution of the singular surface defined by $xy=z^r$, and $g=y$ is the function induced on it by $\TTr(W_0)$.
+The reduced vanishing locus $X_0=g^{-1}(0)$ is given by the exceptional chain of $r$ copies of $\mathbb{P}^1$, along with a line intersecting one of them transversally.
 In particular, the cohomology of $X_0$ is pure.
 The preimage $X_1\coloneqq g^{-1}(1)$ is isomorphic to a copy of $\AAA{1}$.
 Via the long exact sequence

 we deduce that there is an isomorphism $\HO(X,\phim{g}\ul{\QQ}_X)\cong \HO^2(X,\QQ)[-2]$, i.e. the vanishing cycle cohomology is isomorphic to the \textit{reduced} cohomology of $X$.
-It follows by counting dimensions that the injective map $\HO(l_{\ee})$ is surjective, although $l_{\ee}$ is not, since $\crit(g)$ is not contained in the exceptional locus.
+It follows by counting dimensions that the injective map $\HO(l_{\ee})$ is surjective.
 We deduce that

 i.e. the BPS Lie algebra for the deformed potential is isomorphic to negative half of the usual Kac--Moody Lie algebra for $Q$.